AG-w/sd-webui-smea/README.md

 all sampler above stopped smea sampling at 1/6 total steps

 Euler Max: from ananosleep's repo
-Euler Max2: Euler Max with adjusted cosine wave
+Euler Max2 / Euler Max2b: Euler Max with adjusted cosine wave
 Euler Dy koishi-star: og Euler Dy made by koishi-star
 Euler Smea Dy koishi-star: og Euler Smea Dy made by koishi-star
-TCD and TCD Euler a: from dfl's repo
+TCD / TCD Euler a: from dfl's repo

 ### Explanation:
 The reason of many experiments is due to og sampler tends to blurred the background or overfry the image,